metauni/metauni.github.io/index.md

 We meet once a week for seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
 All are welcome, but some seminars are more technical than others: **Euclid** is at the level of high school geometry and is intended to be widely accessible, **Disruption** is non-technical and **Cell Learning Theory** requires only a basic background in cell biology.
 Click the name of the seminar for a detailed schedule of future talks and links to videos of past talks.

-**Dwarf block**: Times are given on Thursday AEST.
+Times are given on Thursday AEST.
 Names in italics are the co-organisers of the seminar.
 <!-- BEGIN WHATS ON -->
 * **[metauni Algebraic Geometry](https://metauni.org/mag/)** **07:00-08:30** (*Ken Chan, Dan Murfet*): Lecture 1
 * **Tea break** **08:30-09:30**